 SSHRC welcomes research-creation as an eligible activity across its funding opportunities.
 See your funding opportunity’s description and SSHRC’s Guidelines for Research-Creation Support Materials for details.
 In addition, Insight Grants and Insight Development Grants committees may find it useful to consult the research-creation applicant resource materials specific to these funding opportunities.

-SSHRC entrusts its adjudication committees with the responsibility to reach an assessment of research productivity that takes into account the impact of career interruptions and/or special circumstances, where appropriate.
+SSHRC entrusts its adjudication committees with the responsibility to assess research productivity while taking into account the impact of career interruptions and/or special circumstances that may have affected the record of research achievement of candidates and cocandidates, where appropriate.